 Gulf One offers investors an investment account and then informs investors that they have made profits on that investment which the investors can redeem.
 However, when an investor seeks to redeem the alleged profits, Gulf One tells the investor that they have to send a “refundable payment” amounting to 20% of the alleged profits to the DFSA.
 Gulf One claims that this refundable payment is required because the DFSA had put the investor’s account “on hold”, and the payment is required as part of the “standard banking procedures”.
 Gulf One then provides the investor with money transfer details in which an IBAN allegedly in the name of the DFSA (in Arabic) is cited.

 In an attempt to make the scam seem authentic, Gulf One also provides the legitimate telephone number of the DFSA’s switchboard to investors as a contact number.
 The DFSA switchboard has received a number of calls from investors asking about the status of their investment and when they can expect to receive their “profits”.
+In addition, Gulf One uses a fake Whatsapp account to communicate with investors, with a falsified profile picture containing the DFSA logo and name.

 Further, Gulf One falsely claims on its website (https://www.gulfone.net/) that it is located in Central Park Towers, DIFC, and that it offers: